About “Knowledge Exchange for Slow Hope”

 - Nurture strong cohort relationships to create foundations for future partnerships.

-KESH will pursue four core objectives:
+KESH is pursuing four core objectives:

 - To facilitate knowledge exchange across the cohort of funded Crisis projects, as well as with their stakeholders, to enhance and amplify the impact of research;